Franjo7/Code-Camp-App/README.md

 In addition to user functionalities, professors have access to:
 - **Workshop Management**: Enables professors to create, view, edit, and delete workshops.
 - **Application Management**: Allows professors to view, edit, and delete workshop applications.
+- **Test Management**: Provides professors with the ability to view, download, and delete workshop tests submitted by users.
+- **Application Search**: Allows professors to search for applications by user name, email, etc.
-- **Application Search**: Provides professors with the ability to search through workshop applications.
+- **Test Search**: Provides professors with the ability to search for tests by user name.

 ---